dreamcatcher-tech/network/ideas/Companies/CSE listed Public Company.md

 We would like to get a valuation on our crypto assets, and also have a way of raising capital to produce more such assets.
 We can periodically disperse those assets that have become legitimate securities or that are decentralized enough, amongst the shareholders, which would greatly decrease the stock price, periodically.

+Possibly Australia might be a good listing jurisdiction, as they have much mining exploration like Canada, and the capital gains exemption does not require switching country.

 ## 150 Shareholders

 To get to the requisite 150 shareholders that the CSE requires, we could offer people who purchase work from us the option to become a shareholder with the fees that would otherwise be our profit.
 So we would pay all our costs for a job, and the amount left over for the dreamcatcher would be available to be made as an investment.
 Having automated cap table management, this would be presented as part of the normal payment flow.